 If the written recommendation of the Hearing Committee is adverse to the Practitioner, the Practitioner shall be entitled to an appeal to the Governing Body.
 Within ten (10) Days after the Practitioner receipt of the Hearing Committee's recommendation, the affected Practitioner may, by written Notice to the Governing Body delivered through the Chief Executive Officer by certified or registered mail, return receipt requested, by hand delivery, or by courier designed for overnight or same day delivery, request an appellate review by the Governing Body.
 Such appellate review may be held only on the record on which the adverse recommendation or decision has been based, which record shall include any supporting documents that were admitted by the Hearing Committee during the course of review by the Governing Body.
-Such appellate review may be held only on the record on which the adverse recommendation or decision has been based, which record shall include any supporting documents that were admitted by the Hearing Committee during the course of the hearing.
+Such appellate review may be held only on the record shall include any supporting documents that were admitted by the Hearing Committee during the course of the hearing commendation or decision has been based, which record shall include any supporting documents that were admitted by the Hearing Committee during the course of the hearing.
 At the discretion of the Governing Body, oral argument may be permitted.